shopware/shopware/adr/2023-05-10-experimental-features.md

 To ship features earlier, we add the concept of "experimental" features, thus giving early access to meaningful increments of features that are still in active development.
 That means in particular that there is no backward compatibility promise for experimental features, thus we can change the implementation as is needed, without having to worry about breaking changes.
-We mark the code for those features with a new `experimental` annotation/attribute, to make it clear on code level that the API is not yet stable.
+We mark the code for those features with a new `experimental` annotation, to make it clear on code level that the API is **not yet** stable.
+For code where already expect that it should never become part of the public API we will use the `@internal` annotation directly, to make sure that even if the feature is stable we will continue to tread those parts of the code as internal and not keep backwards compatible.
+Everything that is marked with `@experimental` is designed to be part of the public API, when the feature is stable.

 At the same time, it offers a way for the ecosystem to give early feedback on the feature, as well as to test it in their own projects.
 Especially, extension developers can check how they might want to integrate and extend the feature being built, and thus suggest the needed extension points during the development process.
+To make this possible that means that there also will be documentation (API docs, dev docs and user docs) for experimental features

 All experimental features are developed with a specific target version, beginning with that version, the feature is considered stable, and the APIs will be kept backwards compatible.
 This means that `experimental` annotation/attribute have to be removed, before the version can be released.
 Because it is hard to estimate exactly with which release a feature may be stable (as it also depends on the feedback we get) it makes sense to mark them as being stable with the next major version.